Armando Silvestre

-Armando Silvestre Carrascosa (born January 28, 1926) is a Mexican-American actor.
+Armando Enrique Ricardo Silvestre Carrascosa (January 28, 1926 – June 2, 2024) was an American and Mexican actor.

 Life and career

-Silvestre was born on January 28, 1926 in San Diego, California, but he is originally from Tijuana, Mexico.
+Silvestre was born on January 28, 1926, in San Diego, California, but was raised in Tijuana, Mexico.
 He dropped out of college in order to pursue a career in bullfighting, but turned to acting after being badly gored by a bull.

 In 1960, Silvestre starred in Las rosas del milagro, a historical drama set during the time of the Spanish conquest of the Aztec Empire.

-Silvestre was firstly married to Leonor Plaza, a Venezuelan woman, but later divorced.
-He later married artistic representative Blanca Estela Limon, and as of 2011, was living in California.
+Silvestre was married first to Leonor Plaza, a Venezuelan woman, but later divorced.
+He later married artistic representative Blanca Estela Limon, and from 2011, lived in California.
+Silvestre died in Coronado, California, on June 2, 2024, at the age of 98.